russd2357/temporal-aks-poc/README.md

 # temporal-aks-poc

 ## Temporal Demo Running on AKS
 This project demonstrates how to set up a Temporal cluster on AKS with code to define a Temporal workflow and a Next JS frontend to kick off the workflow.
-The sample workflow emulates a patient onboarding workflow where that executes the workflow by calling a set of external service APIs.
+The sample workflow emulates a patient onboarding workflow which is executed by calling a set of external APIs in the workflow activites.

 Here is a brief description of the components

 ### express-backend ###
-This is a simple NodeJS Express project to implment the backend service APIs.
+This is a simple NodeJS Express project to model backend service APIs used in the workflow.

 ### demo-app ###
 This is a derived from the Temporal [hello-world](https://github.com/temporalio/samples-typescript/tree/main/hello-world) sample Typescript app.